(1897-1962)

 During the 1920s, the prohibition of alcohol created opportunities for criminals to make a lot of money.
 Luciano became one of the “Big Six” of bootlegging along with childhood friend Lansky, Siegel, Louis “Lepke” Buchalter, Jacob “Gurrah” Shapiro and Abner “Longy” Zwillman.
 These unscrupulous characters dominated the illegal liquor trade on the East Coast.
 Luciano was also an associate of Arnold Rothstein, also known as the Big Bankroll, who had gambling and bootlegging operations.

-READ More: How to Straighten Your Back
+READ More: How to Find Intersection Algebraically

 Giuseppe “Joe the Boss” Masseria